Grand Bend Beach

 Not only is there ample sand for digging and building sand castles, but just off the beach are two areas dedicated to children: a playground and splash pad.
 The playground has different activities for children, including climbing nets, bars and even an octopus slide.
 At the splash pad, kids can run around through the water sprays.

-Located on the other side of the Ausable River is the South Grand Bend Beach.
-Here you can expect a quieter visit.
+North Grand Bend Beach is separated from South Grand Bend Beach at the mouth of Parkhill Creek.
+You can expect a quieter visit on South Grand Beach.
 As it’s removed from the center of town, it attracts fewer beachgoers, though the beach is just as nice as its northern counterpart.
 The beach can be accessed from a path at the end of River Road.

 For epic adventure on Lake Huron, rent jet skis and head out into the open waters with Grand Bend Parasail.
 Or see the beach and lake from above while parasailing.